nuLABatUSD/M_nu_sterile_decay/README.txt

 The next function that needs to be ran is make_graphs which generates the deltaP/P plots.
 This function takes the name of the 6 files entered in the previous function.
 Mass file is NOT an input

 To get diagnostics (Neff for example) other functions must be run.
 Those are either going to be v_masses_nontherm_alpha or v_masses_therm depending on what you are trying to do.
 Very detailed notes about these functions and their inputs are located in the .py.

+Current plots as of 8/17 can be found in Potential_Fix.ipynb